 I’ve recorded thousands of hours of me talking and singing into microphones, so you’d think I’d get really good at things like reducing background noise on my microphone.
-The truth is the more complicate the Mic and audio setup, the more likely I make a complete hash of it.
+The truth is, the more complicate the Mic and audio setup, the more likely I am to make a mistake.

 My blue snowball microphone isn’t necessarily the perfect choice for singing – but it’s an awesome all round computer microphone that can pull off studio quality.
 It’s a decent podcasting microphone and fits a whole range of things in between.

-My problem however was that I was continually picking up background noise and I needed to reduce it or better still completely stop the background noise.
+My problem however, was that I was continually picking up background noise and I needed to reduce it or better yet, completely stop the background noise.

 I do however live in New York, so I do still get a bit of background noise – not to mention my boyfriend stirring around in the apartment.

-I did a few tests and tried out a few ideas and here’s what worked to reduce background noise on my blue snowball microphone…
+So how exactly do you stop your blue snowball picking up background noise?
+I did a few tests and tried out a few ideas and below you will find out what worked to reduce background noise on my blue snowball microphone.

 How To Stop The Blue Snowball Microphone Picking Up Background Noise

 I felt like a real idiot when I first thought about this – of course this will work.
 By placing the microphone closer to my mouth it instantly made a big change – almost like the microphone and the software on my mac started to prioritise my voice over other sounds.

 Apparently this has a technical explanation called the proximity effect – this makes your voice sound deeper as being closer to the microphone makes low frequencies (deeper notes) more prominent in the recording.
 I didn’t notice this a great deal, but I also don’t have what anyone could call a deep voice!

 So the proximity effect is also something that other people try to avoid – for me this didn’t present as a problem and instantly reduced the background noise in my recording with my blue snowball mic.